coredns/coredns.io/content/plugins/autopath.md

 * **ZONES** zones *autopath* should be authoritative for.
-* **RESOLV-CONF** points to a `resolv.conf` like file or uses a special syntax to point to another middleware.
-For instance `@kubernetes`, will call out to the kubernetes middleware (for each query) to retrieve the search list it should use.
+* **RESOLV-CONF** points to a `resolv.conf` like file or uses a special syntax to point to another plugin.
+For instance `@kubernetes`, will call out to the kubernetes plugin (for each query) to retrieve the search list it should use.

-Currently the following set of middleware has implemented *autopath*:
+Currently the following set of plugin has implemented *autopath*:

 * *kubernetes*
 * *erratic*